lemmon/php-git-deploy/TECHNICAL.md

 - **Tool ecosystem** - modular utility scripts in `tools/` directory

-This documentation provides comprehensive technical details for understanding, maintaining, and extending the PHP Git Deploy system.
+This documentation provides comprehensive technical details for understanding, maintaining, and extending the PHP Git Deploy system. tion provides comprehensive technical details for understanding, maintaining, and extending the PHP Git Deploy system.